NCAR/climate-primer-water/doc/ch3_baselines.rst

     |Radar-derived Total Accumulation|

-    Topics in this section include the relationship between drop size distribution, the Z-R relationship, and derived rainfall; the impact of snow on radar-derived estimates, the potential QPE improvement with polarimetric radar, radar coverage issues, and the concept of radar climatology.
+    Topics in this section include the relationship between drop-size distribution, the Z-R relationship, and derived rainfall; the impact of snow on radar-derived estimates, the potential QPE improvement with polarimetric radar, radar coverage issues, and the concept of radar climatology.
 A brief summary of issues regarding satellite-derived QPE will follow the radar sections.

     **II.
 Remote Sensing of QPE » Reflectivity-Rainfall Rate (Z-R) and Drop Size Distribution (DSD)**